BrookJeynes/slime-rancher-2-interactive-map/datadump-merging/README.md

 After updating the map image (see [Updating the map's assets](#updating-the-maps-assets)), the map tiles need to be regenerated.

 > Note: the map tiles are intentionally ignored in `.gitignore`.
->
-> **For contribution and development**, the map tiles should be
-> regenerated before starting the dev server for the first time,
-> or after updating the map assets.

 1. Ensure you have Python installed with the GDAL module.
     (see [Prerequisite environment setup](#prerequisite-environment-setup))